Medically reviewed by Drugs.com. Last updated on Aug 20, 2020.

 Opioid Agonists: May diminish the therapeutic effect of Gastrointestinal Agents (Prokinetic).
 Monitor therapy

-P-glycoprotein/ABCB1 Inhibitors: May increase the serum concentration of Prucalopride.
+Sirolimus: Gastrointestinal Agents (Prokinetic) may increase the serum concentration of Sirolimus.
 Monitor therapy

 Central nervous system: Headache (19%)